 - Although Facebook proved that the monetization of social media is possible, Snapchat still faces skepticism from many potential advertisers.

-- Snapchat currently relies heavily on advertising dollars, which make up over 95% of its revenue.
+- Snapchat currently relies heavily on advertising dollars, which make up a vast majority of its revenue.

 How to purchase SNAP